The Unlikely Sponsor Behind the New York City Marathon

 The Business of Brown Beauty

 Indian-inspired and South Asian-targeted beauty and skincare brands could be the next big trend.
 But to go the Korean beauty route, these products still have a long road ahead.

-Fabindia: How an American-Founded Brand Defined the Handcrafted Indian Aesthetic
+Fabindia: How an American Founder Defined the Indian Aesthetic

 John Bissell’s cult lifestyle brand has supported rural artisans for over 60 years.
 But will the company’s looming IPO put this very mission at risk?